alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 -->
-- Improve the performance of CSI Drivers in Windows - There should be an improvement in the performance by removing the communication aspects between the CSI Driver and CSI Proxy (the protobuf serialization/deserialization, the gRPC call through named pipes) however this improvement might not be noticeable, most of the latency comes from doing the format/mount operations through powershell commands which is outside the scope of this change.
+- Improve the performance of CSI Drivers in Windows - There should be an improvement in the performance by removing the communication aspects between the CSI Driver and CSI Proxy (the protobuf serialization/deserialization, the gRPC call through named pipes).
+However, this improvement might not be noticeable, as most of the latency comes from doing the format/mount operations through powershell commands, which is outside the scope of this change.
-- Define security implementation details - A goal is to understand the security implications of enabling HostProcess containers, we aim to provide guidelines but not implementation details about the components that need to be installed in the cluster.
+- Define security implementation details - A goal is to understand the security implications of enabling HostProcess containers.
+We aim to provide guidelines but not implementation details about the components that need to be installed in the cluster.

 ## Proposal